White House to review Trump’s security after gunfire near press dinner

 PHOTO: REUTERS

-WASHINGTON - White House chief of staff Susie Wiles will meet with law enforcement and homeland security early this week to review security protocols after the April 25 shooting in a Washington hotel where President Donald Trump and top officials were attending a dinner, a senior White House official told Reuters.
+WASHINGTON - White House chief of staff Susie Wiles will meet with law enforcement and homeland security early this week to review security protocols after the April 25 shooting in a Washington hotel where President Donald Trump and top officials were attending a dinner, the administration said on April 27.

 The third major security incident targeting Mr Trump in less than two years comes as he prepares for a summer packed with high‑profile public events, testing the Secret Service at a moment of high political and global tensions.

-Ms Wiles will meet with leaders of the US Secret Service and the Homeland Security department to discuss "protocol and practices" for major events involving Mr Trump, the official said.
+Chief of Staff Susie Wiles will meet with leaders of the US Secret Service and the Department of Homeland Security to discuss security operations for major events involving Mr Trump, White House press secretary Karoline Leavitt told reporters on April 27, adding that security changes are under consideration.

-Acting Attorney-General Todd Blanche said in interviews that Mr Trump and other administration officials were the likely intended targets of the suspect, a California man who was expected in court on April 27 to face felony charges.
+Acting Attorney-General Todd Blanche said in interviews that Mr Trump and other administration officials were the likely intended targets of the suspect, a California man who was charged in court on April 27.

 Since then, security around Mr Trump has tightened, and bulletproof glass is used when he speaks at outdoor events.